postmanlabs/labs-docs/v6/postman/team_library/activity_feed_and_restoring_collections.md

 In the [Postman website](https://www.getpostman.com/){:target="_blank"}, click the **Dashboard** button to open your [Workspace](https://app.getpostman.com){:target="_blank"}.

 To see the activity feed, click a collection.
-Under the header bar, click "Activity".
+Then under the header bar, click "Activity".

 The activity feed presents a list of changes to collections that you own and are subscribed to.